catenax-ng/product-knowledge/docs/development-view/modules.md

 ## Backend Systems (Non-Standard Relevant)

-Legacy IT landscape of data space participants consisting of various backend systems, such as PLM, ERP, ObjectStores mostly located in the Enterprise Intranet and hosted/goverened by the business departments.
+(Legacy, Non-Dataspace) IT landscape of data space participants consisting of various backend systems, such as PLM, ERP, ObjectStores mostly located in the Enterprise Intranet and hosted/goverened by the business departments.
 Here, the actual data sources of all Catena-X participants is originated where they are served using custom, but mission-critical business or technological APIs in specific, transaction-oriented formats.

+### AAS Servers and Databases

+As a special case of backend systems, we also regard existing AAS servers and databases as valid data sources to form a semantic dataspace.

+See [AAS Bridge](aas/bridge.md) for a more detailed explanation.

 ## Virtualization Layer (Non-Standard Relevant)

 The data virtualization layer fulfills the function of making the company internal, department-hosted data available for cross-company data exchange scenarios, e.g. via data lakes, data warehouses or other enterprise middleware.

-Instead of connecting each and every backend system separatly to an external data source/sink (such as Catena-X) it often makes sense to have this additional layer on top of backend systems which orchestrates data demand and supply across the systems.
+Instead of connecting each and every backend system separately to an published data source/sink (such as provided by Catena-X) it often makes sense to have this additional layer on top of backend systems which orchestrates data demand and supply across the systems.

 Depending on company IT architecture different technologies can be used to build up this layer.

 ### ETL/Data Lakes